Rrh-Zheng/Universal-Brain-Dynamics/README.md

 Neuroimaging data from UK Biobank are available by application via the UK Biobank access management system (project application ID as stated in the manuscript).

 # UBD Experiment Guide
+Note: Example model, full dataset of 8 states in 963 subjects, Matlab code dependency needs to be downloaded from Zenodo https://zenodo.org/records/19396235

 Quick start, data should be in the folder 'dataset':

 For train model: python run.py --net 0